 If you are currently renting a house or apartment, protect yourself financially with a renters insurance policy.
 In the event of a disaster, renters insurance can help protect the down payment you’re building to buy your new home, as well as provide useful a insurance history to your prospective homeowners insurer when you go to buy your first home.

 While House Hunting

 Houses that are located near highly-rated, permanently staffed fire departments usually cost less to insure.
 This also holds true for homes that have a hydrant nearby.
-An important underwriting criterion for insurance companies is a community’s investment in fire protection, which includes trained firefighters, proper equipment and adequate supplies of water.

 Find out whether the house has been updated to comply with current building codes.
 Homes built by careful craftsmen and those built to meet modern engineering-based building codes are likely to better withstand natural disasters.
-Consider hiring a licensed home inspector who is knowledgeable about the latest building codes to inspect the property before you sign a mortgage.

 If the house has a swimming pool, hot tub or other special feature, you will likely need more liability insurance.
-You may also want to consider purchasing an excess or umbrella liability policy to provide added protection in the event someone gets injured on your property and decides to sue you.
+You may also want to consider purchasing an umbrella liability policy to provide added protection in the event someone gets injured on your property and decides to sue you.

 Before You Place a Bid on the Home

 11. Check the Loss History Report

 Ask the current homeowner to obtain a copy of the loss history report on the home.
 Homeowners can obtain either a Comprehensive Loss Underwriting Exchange (C.L.U.E.) report, which is available from LexisNexis, or an A-PLUSTM property report from ISO®.
 These reports provide a record of the type of loss on the home, the date of the loss and the amount and status of each claim—going back five years.
 If the report indicates there has been damage to the house, have it checked by a professional.